Translational Immunology, Inflammation and Cancer PhD studentships

 No. of awards: 4

-The University of Southampton and Queen Mary University of London are proud to offer Medical Research Council (MRC) funded studentships for translational immunology, inflammation and cancer research.
+The University of Southampton and Queen Mary University of London (QMUL) are Russell Group universities with world leading research programmes and are proud to offer Medical Research Council (MRC) funded studentships.
 Students are based at Southampton or QMUL and focus on Digital Technologies, Informatics for Health, Advanced Therapeutics and Precision Medicine in specific projects relevant to their subject areas (see below).
-Successful candidates will join a large and vibrant PhD student community to undertake a 4 year funded period of study.
+Successful candidates will join a large and vibrant PhD student community to undertake a 4 year funded period of study, from October 2019.

 In year 1 you will choose three laboratory rotation projects in research groups at the cutting edge of experimental medicine.
-Taught modules are held in Statistical Methods (Southampton or Queen Mary), pathway specific topics and Quantitative Cell Biology, with practical training in bioinformatics and computational modelling of large clinically-relevant datasets (taught in Southampton - all students attend*).
+Taught modules are held in Statistical Methods (Southampton or QMUL), pathway specific topics and Quantitative Cell Biology, with practical training in bioinformatics and computational modelling of disease relevant datasets (taught in Southampton - all students attend*).
 An intermediate MRes is awarded after successful first year completion.
 This MRes is not offered for application separately.

 In years 2-4 you undertake your original research project in your chosen subject area, at your partner institution.
 Our aim is for you to become an active and valued member of a research lab led by one of our expert scientists.